morea-framework/morea-framework.github.io/docs/change-hi/getting-started.md

 ## Install tools

-There are a few things you will need to install for workshop curriculum development using Morea.
+There are a few things you will need to install for Morea.

 ### Join GitHub